meowyoudoin/Single-Stock-Monitoring-Bot/README.md

-# 🤖 Simple Stock Monitoring Bot (SRE Operational Showcase)
+# 🤖 Simple Stock Monitoring Bot
 This project is a resilient, automated stock monitoring bot built in Python.
 It serves as a direct showcase of **Site Reliability Engineering (SRE) principles** by integrating proactive, multi-channel alerting, state management for cooldowns, and backtesting for reliability analysis.

 ---